fabianmartins/alienattack.workshop/README.md

 	* For the drop down box at the right side of the field, select the value **Contains**.
 	* For the input box at the right of the `Contains` box, input the value **`<envName>ManagersRole`**.
 Be careful with typos, and use uppercase for the *`<envName>`* part.
 	* For the drop down box on the right, select **`<envName>ManagersRole`**.
+9 Click on the button `Add another rule`.
 9. Second rule - **PLAYERS**
 	* For the field `Claim`, input the value **cognito:preferred_role**.
 	* For the drop down box at the right side of the field, leave the value **Contains** selected.